SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-variable-patterns-using-regex.md

 * `nodrop `

-    The `nodrop` option forces results to also include messages that do not match any segment of the parse term.
+    The `nodrop` option forces results to also include messages that don't match any segment of the parse term.
 For details, see [Parse nodrop](parse-nodrop-option.md)

 * `multi`